Cramenorn/meetfranz-youtube-plugin/README.md

 ## How do I install the plugin ?

-Git clone [this](https://github.com/Cramenorn/meetfranz-youtube-plugin.git) repo, create a folder named **dev** into one the following paths:
+Git clone [this](https://github.com/Cramenorn/meetfranz-youtube-plugin.git) repo, create a folder named **dev** into one of the following paths:

 * Mac: ~/Library/Application Support/Franz/recipes/
 * Windows: %appdata%/Franz/recipes/